July 17, 2020

 I am loved, and I don’t have to earn it.

 Whew, there was a lot of shadow work in this one.
 I also learned how to personify my emotions, literally giving them faces and names, and asking what they need from me – this was super cool and surprisingly effective.
-Awesome resources: Healing Touch with Kim Breese (y’all know how much I love this), the practice of self-soothing and these awesome worksheets from local therapist, Liz Devaughn.
+Awesome resources: Energy Work with Kim Breese (y’all know how much I love this), the practice of self-soothing and these awesome worksheets from local therapist, Liz Devaughn.

 Don’t exhaust myself for achievement.
 Restoration is non-negotiable.